 Now that we have installed Exalate on both Salesforce and Zendesk, we can establish a Salesforce Zendesk integration.
 To do so, one side initiates the connection, and the other side accepts it.
 Once the connection is ready, both sides can now share information according to the conditions specified.

 You can start initiating the connection from either Salesforce or Zendesk.
-For this guide, I’ll start with Salesforce.
+For this guide, I’ll start with Zendesk.

 On the next screen, enter the destination instance URL.
-Since I am initiating from the Salesforce side, the destination URL will be the Zendesk instance.
+Since I am initiating from the Zendesk side, the destination URL will be the Salesforce instance.

 Exalate will now perform a quick check to see if an instance exists on the destination side.
 If yes, then you get additional selection options.